weareinteractive/grunt-coffee-toaster/README.md

 ### Options

-All options are directly passed to *Coffee Toaster*!
+All options are directly passed to *CoffeeScript Toaster*!
 Please see the [Coffee Toaster documentation](https://github.com/serpentem/coffee-toaster) for all available options.

 ### Examples